ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 You will recognise that ctlike runs much faster in unbinned mode compared to binned mode.
-This is understandable as the selected event list contains only 6127 events, while the binned counts map we used before had 200 x 200 x 20 = 800000 pixels.
+This is understandable as the selected event list contains only 6127 events, while the binned counts cube we used before had 200 x 200 x 20 = 800000 pixels.
 As unbinned maximum likelihood fitting loops over the events (while binned maximum likelihood loops over the pixels), there are much less operations to perform in unbinned than in binned mode